 Getting a medical visa is just like getting a tourist visa.
 You will have to apply ahead of time to receive your visa in time, and our Care Team can assist patients in getting a visa invitation letter from the hospital.
 While it normally takes about seven days to obtain a medical visa, in the case of urgent cases, hospitals speed up the process.

-EU citizens have the right to receive the same medical treatment in Germany as they do in their home country (read our post or visit here for more details).
+EU citizens have the right to receive the same medical treatment in Germany as they do in their home country.
 Citizens of non-EU countries should contact their insurance provider to determine how much of their treatment in Germany would be covered.

 You can always contact German hospitals directly.
 Hospital websites may have a dedicated section for international patients, sometimes with an option to send an inquiry.